 - Climbing or ski helmet.
 Situationally appropriate.

-- All necessary under, mid, and outer layers appropriate to the area and season.
+Bring all necessary under, mid-, and outer layers appropriate to the area and season.
 The following is a good example for normal winter conditions:

-- Good, storm-proof jacket with a hood.
+- High-quality, stormproof jacket with a hood.
 Example: Patagonia M-10 Jacket

-- Soft-shell (or vent-able hard-shell) pants that fit over boot cuff and have integrated gaiter that works with your boots.
+- Soft-shell (or ventable hardshell) pants.
+Should fit over boot cuff and have integrated gaiter that works with your boots.

 - Long underwear top with zip-tee/neck coverage; either synthetic or wool.